synapsestudios/terraform-grafana-panel-graph/README.md

 # Grafana Panel Graph
-This Terraform module provides a basic template for creating Graph panels for use within a Grafana dash-board.
+This Terraform module provides a basic template for creating Graph panels for use within a Grafana [synapsestudios/terraform-grafana-dashboard](https://github.com/synapsestudios/terraform-grafana-dashboard).

 Example Usage: